pretix/pretix-docs/docs/tutorial/event.md

 The default option for names is "ask for given name, + family name, display like John Doe".
 The default option for titles is "free text input".
 We are happy with those two options, so we are not going to make any changes here.
-It is recommended to finalize the choice here before taking the ticket shop live.
+We are going to finalize our choice here before taking the ticket shop live.
 Changing this after already having received orders can lead to issues when sorting or changing names.

 ## Shop design